Please register to receive the benefits of our network-wide features. Register (free) | Log In

 Yukihiro Matsumoto, a.k.a.
 Matz is a Japanese computer scientist and free software programmer best known as the chief designer of the Ruby programming language.
 Born in Osaka prefecture, in western Honshu, he was a self-taught programmer until the end of high school.
 He graduated with an information science degree from Tsukuba University, where he associated himself with research departments dealing with programming languages and compilers.
 Matsumoto is the head of the research and development department at the Network Applied Communication Laboratory, an open source systems integrator company in Shimane prefecture.

-This program is from our Technometria with Phil Windley series.
+This free podcast is from our Technometria with Phil Windley series.

 For The Conversations Network: